'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 Evidence

-A variety of resources were utilised in the development of this campaign.
+A variety of resources have been utilised in the development of this campaign.
 Please visit the below reports for further information outlining the evidence on the harms of vaping.

 - E-cigarette analysis project: summary report (PDF)